 Drink coffee and tea without added milk, cream, or sugar.
 When I was in college, the best beverage the morning after an evening of parties was a mug of hot coffee with a lot of milk and sugar.
 Mostly, I drink unsweetened tea.
 I prefer tea to coffee, and have for years.
 Sometimes, I will drink a cappuccino that my husband makes “from scratch” with his fancy Italian coffee machine.
 Starbucks is a great place for fancy beverages, and I do own Starbucks stock, yet I haven’t visited a Starbucks more than twice this year.

-Use healthier oils such as olive oil and coconut oil in your cooking.
-Use real butter sparingly and never use margarine or other chemically manufactured oils.
+Use plant-based oils such as olive oil and coconut oil in your cooking.
+Use real butter sparingly and never use margarine or other chemically manufactured butter replacements.

 Or, don’t use oil at all.
 Use vegetable stock to saute your ingredients.
 They’ll taste just as great and you won’t have the added calories from oil.

 Make your own salad dressings.
 Too many preservatives are added to commercially manufactured goods.
 My easy salad dressing recipes allow you to control what’s going into them.
 Used sparingly, you’ll enjoy a nice herby taste along with your salad.
 Sure, I grew up on Kraft Catalina Salad Dressing, but I don’t buy it anymore due to sugar content — sugar is the first ingredient on the label!
 I’m in favor of knowing what goes into my own dressings.
 I prefer to use a bit of honey or agave syrup as a sweetener.
 Additionally, omitting oils can be better for you especially if you have been diagnosed with heart disease or other ailments.
 Sprinkle some herb-flavored vinegar on your salad instead of making a dressing.
 You won’t miss the oil.